JeffDeCola/my-cheat-sheets/software/development/software-architectures/blockchain/cryptocurrency-cheat-sheet/README.md

 [Stellar Lumens (XLM) Private Wallet](https://stellar.expert/explorer/public/account/GBKIQHJT7QP6JVLQZRHR7XQMKBFCN5ZCB5BZMEAGVTTZIJTBBZANMTK5)

 A `Public Wallet` is just that, used by many people.
-But you now need a unique identifier to determine who you are that is called a Destination Tag/Memo.
+But you now need a unique identifier to determine who you are, hence a Destination Tag/Memo.
 Coinbase uses Public Wallets.

 ## EXCHANGE

-The Ability to buy and sell currency.
+The ability to,

+* Buy
+* Sell
+* Convert